VaZark/kitchen-sink/data/info.md

 > These recipes are specific to my palate, so YMMV.
 > Modify & adapt these recipes to create YOUR favourite versions.

 The only difference between my blog and the billion others might be my more mathematical approach.
-I'm sure someone has already published similar but that have never stopped any dev before and it shall stop me neither ;)
+I'm sure someone has already published something similar but that have never stopped any dev before and it shan't stop me neither ;)